Yes It Is: Release and reception

 "Yes It Is" was released as the B-side of the "Ticket to Ride" single in both the U.S. and the UK.
 American pressings of the single erroneously show "Yes It Is" as being from the film Eight Arms to Hold You (the original title for the film, Help!), in which it did not appear.
 It reached number 46 in the Billboard Hot 100.

 The song was included on Beatles VI in the U.S., using the "duophonic" stereo remix from the original mono track, with additional echo and reverb added, and on compilation albums, including Love Songs, the British version of the Rarities album; Only the Beatles, an unauthorised British promotional cassette for Heineken Beer in 1986, on which it made its first true stereo appearance, Past Masters, Volume One, and on Anthology 2 in an alternate version that combines the second and fourteenth takes.
-The original mono single mix appears on the Mono Masters CD as part of The Beatles in Mono box set.
+The original mono single mix appears on Mono Masters, issued as a three-CD set in the 2009 The Beatles in Mono box and as a three-LP set in the 2014 The Beatles in Mono vinyl box.

 Author Ian MacDonald praised "Yes It Is", along with its accompanying A-side, "Ticket to Ride".
 He described both songs as "psychologically deeper than The Beatles had ever recorded before" and declared that they marked a huge step forward in the Beatles' development as songwriters.